Ehab42/Mail-Spam-Prediction/README.md

 *This function should return a string.*

+### Question 3

+Fit and transform the training data `X_train` using a Count Vectorizer with default parameters.

+Next, fit a fit a multinomial Naive Bayes classifier model with smoothing `alpha=0.1`.
+Find the area under the curve (AUC) score using the transformed test data.

+*This function should return the AUC score as a float.*

 ### Question 4

 Fit and transform the training data `X_train` using a Tfidf Vectorizer with default parameters.